 - 1 lb brussels sprouts

 - 4 spring onions, white and light green part only, finely chopped

-- 3 tbsp chopped pecans
+- 3 tablespoon chopped pecans

-- 1 tbsp black sesame seeds (optional)
+- 1 tablespoon black sesame seeds (optional)

 - In a mixing jar combine the miso, water, grape seed oil, maple syrup, apple cider vinegar and sesame oil.
 Whisk until smooth and set aside until needed